Looking for even more ways to get social media followers? See how easy it is to make property marketing videos with this three-step plan.

 - High-quality photos of the grounds, amenities, etc.

-Let’s look at that last bullet point a little closer.
-It’s really important to respond to social media messages quickly.
-Facebook tracks how long it takes you to respond to messages.
+It’s important to respond to social media messages quickly.
+For instance, your Facebook profile shows visitors how long it takes you to respond to messages.
 The faster your average response time, the more likely a prospect is to reach out to you.
-And of course, if people are reaching our to you, you’re more likely to get social media followers.
+And of course, accumulating those initial points of contact will help you add social media followers.

 Hire staff to help you